pawel-id/bir1/README.md

 BIR1 (polish: "Baza Internetowa REGON") is an internal name of the API service (hence our package name).

-It is written in TypeScript and provides type definitions.
+Implementation follows best practices of modern node.js.
+It is ESM module written in TypeScript with carefully crafted type definitions.
+Enjoy!

 ## Install